swiftlang/swift-installer-scripts/platforms/Linux/RPM/Oraclelinux/8/README.md

-# Building Swift on CentOS Linux
+# Building Swift on Oracle Enterprise Linux

 ### building with docker-compose